The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Modeling research

-Assuming the six LHAASO sources were all associated with hidden Geminga-like PWNe, and considering all the three electron cooling mechanisms, the leptonic models were established.
-During the study, the $\gamma$-ray source modeling package $\mathbf{GAMERA}$ \citep{hahn2015gamera}, developed by the Max Planck Institute for Nuclear Physics in Heidelberg (MPIK), was used to calculate the leptonic spectra.
+Considering all of the three electron cooling mechanisms mentioned above and assuming Geminga PWN as a reference counterpart, we study the leptonic origins of the six LHAASO sources.
+The $\gamma$-ray source modeling package GAMERA \citep{hahn2015gamera}, developed by the Max Planck Institute for Nuclear Physics in Heidelberg (MPIK), was used to calculate the leptonic spectra.
 The injection electrons of PWN were assumed to satisfy a power-law spectrum with an exponential cutoff.
 The function can be written as

-Where $\alpha_{e}$ and $E_{c}$ are the spectral index and cutoff energy, which are free parameters in our model. $N_{e}$ is the normalization factor depending on the total energy $W_{e}$ of PWN electrons.
+where $E_{e}$ denotes the energy of injection electron. $\alpha_{e}$ and $E_{c}$ are the spectral index and cutoff energy, which are free parameters in our leptonic modeling research. $N_{e}$ is the normalization factor depending on the total energy $W_{e}$ of PWN electrons.
 The relationship between $N_{e}$ and $W_{e}$ is

-When using Geminga as a reference, the $W_{e}$ was set as 2.46 $\times$ 10$^{43}$ erg, corresponding to a 0.002\text{\textperthousand} of the total spin-down energy of Geminga \citep{caraveo2003geminga, fang2018two}.
-The minimum and maximum energy of PWN electrons $E_{\rm{min}}$ and $E_{\rm{max}}$ was chosen to be 0.1 GeV and 10 PeV to match the KM2A data.
-For calculating the intensity of synchrotron radiation, the magnetic field associated with the six sources was set as the typical value of 1.1 $\mu$G in Galactic halo \citep{jansson2012new}.
-As mentioned before, the CMB with temperature of 2.725 K and energy density of 0.25 eV cm$^{-3}$ was also involved to calculate the intensity of IC scattering.
-The ambient particle number density around PWN for bremsstrahlung calculation was assumed to be 0.1 cm$^{-3}$ \citep{de2022exploring}.
-The distance $d$ of the PWN to the Earth, which determined the total flux intensity while $W_{e}$ was fixed, was left free in our model.
+Here, $W_{e}$ was assumed to be 1.23 $\times$ 10$^{45}$ erg, corresponding to 0.01\% of the total spin-down energy of Geminga \citep{fang2018two}.
+The minimum and maximum energy of the PWN electrons $E^{e}_{\rm{min}}$ and $E^{e}_{\rm{max}}$ were set to be 0.1 GeV and 10 PeV to match the KM2A data.
+Consulting the approach in work \citet{lhaaso2025ultra}, the magnetic field strength associated with the six sources was set to 1 $\mu$G for calculating the intensity of synchrotron radiation, aligning with the X-ray observation results from \textit{Swift}-XRT.
+This was a reasonable value in Galactic halo \citep{jansson2012new}.
+Following \citet{popescu2017radiation} and \citet{zhang2021morphology}, the radiation fields in IC scattering were assumed to be CMB (with temperature of 2.73 K and energy density of 0.25 eV cm$^{-3}$), far-infrared radiation (with temperature of 40 K and energy density of 1 eV cm$^{-3}$), near-infrared radiation (with temperature of 500 K and energy density of 0.4 eV cm$^{-3}$), and visible light (with temperature of 3500 K and energy density of 1.9 eV cm$^{-3}$).
+The ambient particle number density around the PWN for bremsstrahlung calculation was assumed to be 0.1 cm$^{-3}$ \citep{de2022exploring}.
+The distance $d$ from the PWN to Earth was left free, as it determines the total flux intensity when $W_{e}$ was kept fixed.